Large Transverse Thermoelectric Effect in Weyl Semimetal TaIrTe$_4$ Engineered for Photodetection

 \subsection{Thermally engineered photocurrent}

 To further probe and control the PTE mechanism of the TaIrTe$_4$ photocurrent response, we engineered the thermal environment of another flake (Device B).
-A TaIrTe$_4$ flake was placed on a 300-\si{\nano\meter}-SiO$_2$/Si substrate and partially suspended over a 320~\si{\nano\meter} e-beam evaporated SiO$_2$ step, creating three regions with distinct thermal boundary conductance (TBC) $G$: TaIrTe$_4$ on thermally grown SiO$_2$, a narrow air-suspended transition, and TaIrTe$_4$ on evaporated SiO$_2$ (Fig.~\ref{fig:sio2-step-635nm-results}A-C, Suppl.
-Fig.~\ref{fig:afm}).
-Because e-beam evaporated SiO$_2$ is more porous and amorphous than thermally grown oxide, we expect $G_{\text{TaIrTe}_4\text{-thermal SiO}_2} \gg G_{\text{TaIrTe}_4\text{-evaporated SiO}_2}$, with the air gap presenting the lowest TBC (Fig.~\ref{fig:sio2-step-635nm-results}D)~\cite{PhysRevB.82.085307}.
-Raman characterization confirmed this thermal confinement (Suppl.
-Sec.~\ref{sec:TBC-raman}).
-RCWA shows that the SiO$_2$ step does not affect optical absorption in the flake for visible wavelengths (Fig.~\ref{fig:sio2-step-635nm-results}E), so photonic enhancements are not expected.
+A TaIrTe$_4$ flake was placed on a 300-\si{\nano\meter}-SiO$_2$/Si substrate and partially suspended over a 320~\si{\nano\meter} e-beam evaporated SiO$_2$ step, creating three regions with distinct thermal boundary conductance (TBC) $G$: TaIrTe$_4$ on thermally grown SiO$_2$, a narrow air-suspended transition, and TaIrTe$_4$ on evaporated SiO$_2$ (Figure~\ref{fig:sio2-step-635nm-results}A-C; Figure~\ref{fig:afm}).
+Because e-beam evaporated SiO$_2$ is more porous and amorphous than thermally grown oxide, we expect $G_{\text{TaIrTe}_4\text{-thermal SiO}_2} \gg G_{\text{TaIrTe}_4\text{-evaporated SiO}_2}$, with the air gap presenting the lowest TBC (Figure~\ref{fig:sio2-step-635nm-results}D; Figure~\ref{fig:thermal_contacts})~\cite{hopkins_EffectsSurfaceRoughness_2010}.
+Raman characterization confirmed this thermal confinement (Figure~\ref{fig:raman-spectrum-burn}).
+RCWA shows that the SiO$_2$ step does not affect optical absorption in the flake for visible wavelengths (Figure~\ref{fig:sio2-step-635nm-results}E), so photonic enhancements are not expected.